Southampton Water: Dibden Bay

 Between Hythe and Marchwood, an area of reclaimed land – Dibden Bay – was the site of a proposed port expansion by Associated British Ports.
 This was argued to be essential for the continued economic development of the Port of Southampton but the development was vigorously opposed by conservation groups.
 The intertidal marshlands of Dibden Bay have international significance (Ramsar status).

 The planning enquiry eventually rejected the application from Associated British Ports recommending that the environmental value of the site could not be overruled when there were alternative sites for port expansion in southern England which had not yet been fully explored.
 The government accepted the recommendations of the planning inspector in April 2005.

 In July 2009, Associated British Ports launched a consultation on a 20-year masterplan for Southampton port.
 It sets out plans for future growth: "In identifying the Dibden reclaim as the only possible location for port expansion, ABP is fully aware of the nature conservation value of the site and the adjoining foreshore… Our demand forecasts indicate that expansion into the Dibden reclaim will become necessary between 2021 and 2027".

+Invasive species

+Crepidula fornicata sea snails are present in Southampton Water.
+Austrominius modestus barnacles were first observed in southampton water in the late 1940s.